The Dog Mom Gazette

 So how does a dog I had to lift off the floor myself end up walking into the vet with the kind of energy I thought I'd never see again?

-It started with one natural ingredient dogs make on their own.
+It started with a formulation that had the one natural ingredient dogs make on their own for pain relief and comfort.

 Now, before I share it with you, I want to tell you something about pain meds like Rimadyl, Metacam, or Galliprant that nobody at that clinic ever told me.